 If adherence is a key pain point for your therapy, a digital solution that addresses the root cause of nonadherence, such as complicated dosing, fear of side effects, lack of symptoms or cost can significantly increase therapy revenue.

 Biopharma increasingly relies on insights from real-world data (RWD) to optimize both R&D and commercialization.
 Real-world data can inform clinical development strategies, improve access and enable outcomes-based contracts with payers, enhance sales and marketing strategies, and substantiate the value proposition of your therapy.
 For example, Pfizer’s breast cancer therapy, Ibrance, recently gained approval for use in adult men on the basis of real-world evidence.
-AstraZeneca and J&J also leveraged RWD to demonstrate the real-world effectiveness of their diabetes therapies in reducing death and hospitalizations, differentiating their drugs from other classes of diabetes therapies.
+J&J also leveraged RWD to demonstrate the real-world effectiveness of their diabetes therapies in reducing death and hospitalizations, differentiating their drugs from other classes of diabetes therapies.

 Unfortunately, it can be challenging and expensive to acquire high-quality, longitudinal RWD.
 Common data sources, like claims data, often lack the level of detail needed for clinical and commercial use cases.
 When useful data sets do exist, they can often cost upwards of $1M per year.
 These challenges are pronounced in rare diseases, where data are particularly scarce or expensive.